+- air quality

+- food protection

+- radiation protection

+- solid waste management

+- hazardous waste management

+- water quality

+- noise control

-air quality food protection radiation protection solid waste management hazardous waste management water quality noise control environmental control of recreational areas housing quality vector control
+- environmental control of recreational areas

+- housing quality

+- vector control

-BIOSTATISTICS / PUBLIC HEALTH RESEARCH
+> BIOSTATISTICS / PUBLIC HEALTH PROMOTION RESEARCH

 Estimating the number of deaths from gun violence or looking at trends in drunk driving injuries by using math and science is the study of biostatistics.
 Using biostatistics, one can identify health trends that lead to life-saving measures through the application of statistical procedures, techniques, and methodology.
-Forecasting scenarios, identifying health trends within the community, explaining biological phenomena, as well as determining the causes of disease and injury, biostatistics are an integral part of public health.
+Forecasting scenarios, identifying health trends within the community, explaining biological phenomena, as well as determining the causes of disease and injury, biostatistics are an integral part of Public Health Promotion.
 Biostatistics are often utilized in tandem with epidemiology.

-EPIDEMIOLOGY
+> EPIDEMIOLOGY